scherroman/TweetMapAnsible/README.md

 # NodeTweetAnsible

-The below setup assumes a server running Ubuntu-14.04, as well as Open Nebula for cloud management.
+The setup instructions below assume a server running Ubuntu-14.04, as well as Open Nebula for cloud management.

 ## Setting up the public Master Load Balancer (MLB):
+This section details the setup for an MLB server which will communicate with and control an array of private servers.
 ### Setup Ansible
 - Update cache to be able to find repositories: `sudo apt-get update`
 - Get the "add-apt-repository”: `sudo apt-get install -y software-properties-common`